MLOps-essi-upc/MLOPS-SentiBites/docs/model_card.md

 - **Demo :** {{ demo | default("[More Information Needed]", true)}}

 ## Uses Sara
+Bert-base models are primarily aimed at being fine-tuned on tasks that use the whole sentence to make decisions, such as sequence classification, token classification, or question answering.
+This fine-tuned version of RoBERTa is used to predict the sentiment of the review as a number of stars (between 1 and 5).
 The model is designed to analyze customer reviews and comments in order to understand sentiment and determine whether customers are likely to recommend a product positively or not.
 Improve customer experience: Sentiment analysis can be used to understand customer opinions and feedback on products and services, allowing companies to improve the customer experience and build stronger customer relationships.
 -Market research: Sentiment analysis can be used to monitor public sentiment towards a particular topic or brand, providing valuable insights into market trends and customer preferences.